 Organization and Coverage of the TDS

 The TDS contains a named directory for each section of the TIM which requires test data.
-Depending on the test requirement, the named folder contains an S100_ROOT directory containing the files of the exchange set (e.g CATALOG.XML), plus any required catalogues, updates or other optional/related files, e.g. .TIF, .TXT necessary).
+Depending on the test requirement, the named folder contains an S100_ROOT directory containing the files of the exchange set (e.g CATALOG.XML), plus any required catalogues, updates or other optional/related files, e.g. .TIF, .TXT necessary.

-Each exchange set also contains a README.TXT file, which may have additional information regarding the content or usage of the files.

 The TDS data for encrypted data, located in section 2.6, contains multiple named exchange sets, each with their own S100_ROOT directory and full test scripts describing how to use the data.

 The location (or path) of ENC exchange set and/or ENC dataset will be indicated using bold italic notation, e.g. PowerUp..Tests are structured so that data is imported from standard S-100 exchange sets only, with no individual datasets requiring import.
-Datasets themselves are named individually in the tests for reference where necessary.
-Exchange sets should contain necessary catalogues to perform tests.
+Datasets themselves are sometimes named individually in the tests for reference where necessary.
+Exchange sets contain necessary catalogues to perform tests.

 Test datasets are arranged in a number of spatially disjoint schemes, with S-57 and S-100 datasets located in close proximity (for easing dual fuel testing).
 Examples of the schemes, and individual dataset names are illustrated in the following diagrams.
 These show the extent of the S-101 charts comprising the test datasets.
 Other S-100 products are layered on top of these datasets and are integrated with the named exchange sets referenced in each individual test.